Polymorphism (biology): Polymorphism and niche diversity

 Female-limited polymorphism in Papilio dardanus can be described as an outcome of sexual conflict.
 Cook et al. (1994) argued that the male-like phenotype in some females in P. dardanus population on Pemba Island, Tanzania functions to avoid detection from a mate-searching male.
 The researchers found that male mate preference is controlled by frequency-dependent selection, which means that the rare morph suffers less from mating attempt than the common morph.
 The reasons why females try to avoid male sexual harassment are that male mating attempt can reduce female fitness in many ways such as fecundity and longevity.

 The switch

 The mechanism which decides which of several morphs an individual displays is called the switch.
 This switch may be genetic, or it may be environmental.
 Taking sex determination as the example, in humans the determination is genetic, by the XY sex-determination system.
 In Hymenoptera (ants, bees and wasps), sex determination is by haplo-diploidy: the females are all diploid, the males are haploid.
 However, in some animals an environmental trigger determines the sex: alligators are a famous case in point.
-In ants the distinction between workers and guards is environmental, by the feeding of the grubs.
 Polymorphism with an environmental trigger is called polyphenism.

 The polyphenic system does have a degree of environmental flexibility not present in the genetic polymorphism.
 However, such environmental triggers are the less common of the two methods.